Link către articolul în ROMÂNĂ!

 ^click for enlarging the image^

-It was a pitty the fact that we were exhausted and we just went at this small lake.
-It was impresive, for how much we saw, that there were tracks for bikes and runners and the where we only could cross if the traffic lights permitted us.
+It was a pity the fact that we were exhausted and we just went at this small lake.
+It was impressive, for how much we saw, that there were tracks for bikes and runners and the where we only could cross if the traffic lights permitted us.
 It’s that huge!
 The nice thing is that in a big city, full with concrete and big buildings, a big natural park it’s the perfect contrast, making New York a touristic paradise!

 compared with this: